 This shady, exotic forest just north of Seattle in Shoreline, Washington, offers a wide catalog of trees and ground plants, inspired by Art and Mareen Kruckeberg.
 The couple met at UW in the 1950s and dedicated their lives to cultivating their 4-acre property with local and rare varieties of trees and plants.
 The grounds of this peaceful garden include the original home that is undergoing renovation and serves as the headquarters of the partner MsK Rare and Native Plant Nursery, which offers unique plants for sale around a whimsical greenhouse.

 Continue past the shelves of nursery plant starts, down the magical hill lined with two champion trees.
 Weave in among rare varieties of Japanese pine and Turkish oak, through experimental native NW gardens, framed by a babbling brook.
 There are so many things to love about this compact oasis of nature, but perhaps the small placards describing the flora are the best feature, helping visitors learn along the way.
 Some of the tree varieties are offered for sale in the nursery.

-While exploring the criss-crossing paths there’s no doubt this garden was curated with love over many years.
-The iconic couple took a relaxed approach to mixing local plant varieties with offerings from farther away — mostly Japan and China — and today the flow works to bring a feeling of wonder and calm.
-Enjoy sitting on one of the benches while gazing at the abundance of textures, colors and geometric shapes emerging from the botanical space.
+While exploring the crisscrossing paths there’s no doubt this garden was curated with love over many years.
+The iconic couple took a relaxed approach to mix local plant varieties with offerings from farther away — mostly Japan and China — and today the flow works to bring a feeling of wonder and calm.
+Enjoy sitting on one of the benches while gazing at the abundance of textures, colors, and geometric shapes emerging from the botanical space.